 What can one do?

-If you are feeling overwhelmed it is good to seek some advice and guidance, it’s hard to figure out where to start when you can’t really see your insides or pinpoint where the problem exactly resides.
+If you are feeling overwhelmed it is good to seek some advice and guidance, it’s hard to figure out where to start when you can’t see your insides or pinpoint where the problem exactly resides.

 However, here are a few little changes that you can make.

 - Positive vibes – love yourself.
 This really can’t be stressed enough.
-It may not happen overnight, but making sure you put out a positive outlook on all aspects of your life will really make a difference in how you feel and how your body reacts to you.
+It may not happen overnight, but making sure you put out a positive outlook on all aspects of your life will make a difference in how you feel and how your body reacts to you.